Minhazulmin/Laravel9-Contact-Package/README.md

-## This package is no production purpose.
+## This package I made for only testing purpose.

 ## Installation
 Package is installable via npm.